Levain Bakery Copycat Chocolate Chip Walnut Cookie Part Two

 directions:

-2. In bowl of electric mixer fitted with paddle, cream together butter and sugars until well blended and fluffy.
+1. In bowl of electric mixer fitted with paddle, cream together butter and sugars until well blended and fluffy.
 Add eggs, one at a time.. and beat until well incorporated.
+Add optional vanilla, if using.

-3. Add flour, salt, baking soda, baking powder and mix until just combined.
+2. Stir in flour, salt, baking soda, baking powder and mix until just combined, do not over mix.
 Gently fold in chocolate chips/chunks and nuts.

 4. Transfer dough to clean work surface and gently mix dough by hand to ensure even distribution of ingredients.
-Divide into 12 equal portions, **about 4 oz each
+Divide into 12 equal portions, **about 4 oz each, Place on a parchment lined baking sheet and cover with plastic wrap.
+Refrigerate about an hour or up to overnight.

-5. Place each on sheet pan lined with parchment paper and bake in the preheated oven 15-20 minutes depending on how gooey and raw you like the interior, until very lightly browned, taking care not to over bake.
+5. After chilling, bake in the preheated 350F oven 15-20 minutes depending on how gooey and raw you like the interior, until very lightly browned, taking care not to over bake.
 Let cool on rack and store what you don't immediately eat in an airtight container.

 6. These are best eaten on the day they are made (ESPECIALLY warm out of the oven - like most chocolate chip cookies).
 To freshen them after a few days (if they last that long), give them a quick nuke in the microwave for 5-10 seconds.